-Equipped with some of the best views in town of the Krung Thon Bridge is The Siam Hotel.
-Located in the historic Dusit area of Bangkok and along the Chao Phraya River, The Siam Hotel sits in a prime location for those travelers looking to explore the city.
-It even has its own private barge tour, where guests can explore the capital via the river.
-The riverside accommodation option is equipped with 39 roomy suites and pool villas, with five different types of suites to choose from.
-The rooms aim to provide guests with ultimate comfort, from the super-sized king beds to the personal butler each room is equipped with.
-Each room has its own unique design and concept, graced with oriental furnishings and artwork.
-With seven dining options, a spa, day trips and experiences available for booking, and more, there is seemingly nothing The Siam Hotel does not have.
+The Siam has some of the best views in town of the Krung Thon Bridge.
+Located in the historic Dusit area along the Chao Phraya River, The Siam sits in a prime location for travellers looking to see everything the city has to offer – it even runs a private barge tour, allowing guests to explore the capital via the river.
+The hotel features uniquely designed and spacious suites and pool villas, complete with two twins or a king-size bed plus a personal butler.
+With several dining options, a spa, day trips and experiences available for booking, The Siam seems to have it all.

-This concept residence ranks high on the list of Bangkok’s luxury-for-value lodgings.
-Its colonial design meshes old-world charm with contemporary comfort, sporting brass chandeliers and antique typewriters among its 1920’s-inpired décor.
-If you can pull yourself away from the stylish rooms, you don’t even need to go off-site to enjoy its elevated garden, vintage boutique, on-site library, and rooftop pool.
+Cabochon Hotel and Residence ranks high on the list of Bangkok’s luxury-for-value lodgings.
+It’s brimming with 1920s-inspired design elements, such as brass chandeliers and antique typewriters.
+Guests can also enjoy a range of onsite facilities, including The Library Bar and a rooftop pool.
 But if you’re keen to explore Bangkok, the residence’s prime location allows for easy access to transportation and main attractions.